 Aids in Weight Management.

 When we focus on diet alone, it is estimated that up to 25% of weight lost is muscle.
 Strength Training changes body composition by increasing muscle and reducing fat.
-Since muscle burns more than fat, having more muscle means more daily calories (energy) burned.
+Since muscle helps burn fat, having more muscle means more daily calories (energy) burned.
 With Strength Training, blood sugar levels are also improved resulting in sustained energy levels, less sluggishness, and less impulsive eating.
 Movement promotes better nutrition.
 The likelihood is; If you move well, you’ll fuel well.